 If you undergo Fraxel Repair Laser (Ablative laser resurfacing):

 First, your doctor will numb your skin with local anesthetics.
-Then he or she to direct an intense beam of a laser at the skin.
+Then, they direct an intense beam of a laser at the skin.
 The light energy beam destroys the outer layer of the skin.
 Besides, the laser also heats the implied skin, which causes collagen fibers to contract.

 If you undergo Fraxel Restore Laser (Nonablative laser resurfacing):

 First, your doctor will numb your skin with a topical anesthetic 40 minutes before treatment.
-Furthermore, he or she will apply a water-based gel to protect the outer layer of your skin.
+Furthermore, they will apply a water-based gel to protect the outer layer of your skin.

-The laser damages collagen under your skin and encourages the growth of new collagen, tightening underlying skin and improving skin tone and appearance.
+The laser damages collagen under your skin and encourages new collagen growth, tightening underlying skin and improving skin tone and appearance.

 This procedure usually takes between 15 minutes and one hour, depending on the size of the area treated and other factors.